-4. shop on cuba street
+4. shop on Cuba street

-Known as a bit of a hipster/hippy joint, Cuba Street is holds quirky clothes stores, cafes, restaurants, and op shops.
+Known as a bit of a hipster/hippy joint, Cuba Street holds quirky clothes stores, cafes, restaurants, and op shops.
 Take some photos, check out the sculptures and embrace the culture.

 5. free parliament buildings tour